- Pattern 1.1: Respond to Organizational Drivers

 Responses to drivers:

-- agreement (including creating a role, circle, team or open domain)
+- decision (including creating a role, circle, helping team or open domain)

 Review of Drivers